aerickson/test_repo/README.md

 # run on all files with verbose
 pre-commit run --all --verbose
+# It should complain about bad urls in bad.txt.
+# - Commit was possible with 'git commit -n' to skip pre-commit hooks.

 # testing commit blocking on failure:
 # 1. change a file (add a bad URL to see a failure)